Thank you for sending your enquiry! One of our team members will contact you shortly.

 Defining the Scope of Modeling

-- Distinguishing between scope and level of detail
+- Contrasting scope with the level of detail

 - Facilitating requirements workshops